 01

-Ashok Vemuri spent 14 years as a senior executive and board member at Infosys.
-In 2013, the company paid $34 million to settle federal allegations of systematic visa fraud — using cheaper B-1 business visitor visas instead of H-1B work visas to bring workers to the U.S. at lower cost.
-At the time, it was the largest immigration fraud settlement ever.
-A separate whistleblower lawsuit in Alabama alleged anti-American hiring discrimination.
-Vemuri was a senior leader at Infosys throughout the period when these practices were in place.
+Ashok Vemuri spent 14 years at Infosys, climbing the ladder to board and executive leadership positions.
+In 2013, the company paid $34 million to settle federal allegations of systematic visa fraud, using temporary visas instead of work visas to circumvent higher costs and worker protections.
+At the time, it was the largest U.S. immigration fraud settlement in history.
+A separate class-action lawsuit alleged hiring discrimination in violation of federal civil rights laws.
+Vemuri was a senior leader at Infosys throughout the period when these scandals took place.

 02

-After Infosys, Vemuri became CEO of Conduent.
-Under his leadership, Conduent's takeover of Florida's SunPass toll system went catastrophically wrong: thousands of customers had their bank accounts overdrafted and the debacle cost taxpayers $50 million.
+In the years after Infosys, Vemuri became CEO of Conduent.
+Under his leadership, Conduent's takeover of Florida's SunPass toll system went catastrophically wrong: Conduent paid millions to resolve allegations that thousands of customers had their bank accounts overdrafted and over $100 million in tolls were left unpaid, resulting in significant administrative burden and losses for the state.
 Vemuri resigned from Conduent in 2019 amid declining financial performance and mounting contract failures.

 03